p15218742/lecture3/README.md

 **06 October 2016**

-This is the presentation for the first lecture.
-We used reveal.js to create the slides.
+This is the presentation for the second lecture.
+We used [reveal.js](https://github.com/hakimel/reveal.js) to create the slides.

-If you want to create your own presentations please download/clone directly from the original creator [Hakimel](https://github.com/hakimel/reveal.js) on GitHub.